valor-software/ng2-file-upload/README.md

 # ng2-file-upload
 Easy to use Angular2 directives for files upload ([demo](http://valor-software.github.io/ng2-file-upload/))

+Follow to be notified about new releases: [twitter](https://twitter.com/valorkin)

 ## Quick start

 1. A recommended way to install ***ng2-file-upload*** is through [npm](https://www.npmjs.com/search?q=ng2-file-upload) package manager using the following command: